c-pzzo/HDL_Project/README.md

 * TimeSeriesFiles: Raw data was restructured into CSV files.
 Including splitting internal dictionaries

 * Table Creation: Python Notebook transforming raw JSON data into CSV files.

+# 1_EDA

+* Multivariate: Multivariate visualization and analysis for features in the air quality dataset for a single station.

+* Univariate: Univariate visualization for PM2.5

+* s0_DataVisualization.ipynb: First attempt for univariate visualization.